HalehGhavami/meet-app/README.md

 ```
 Scenario 1: An event element is collapsed by default.

-⦁	Given an app and list event element has been loaded
+⦁	Given the main page is open
-⦁	When the user hasn't clicked on details button yet
+⦁	When the app is rendered
-⦁	Then an event element is collapsed by default.
+⦁	Then the user should see a list of collapsed event elements.

 ```

 ```
 Scenario 2: User can expand an event to see its details.

-⦁	Given an app and list event element has been loaded
+⦁	Given the list of upcoming events is displayed
-⦁	When the user clicks on details button
+⦁	When the user clicks `show details` button on the event element
-⦁	Then an event element will expand to show its details.
+⦁	Then the user should see expanded event element with its details

 ```

 ```
 Scenario 3: User can collapse an event to hide its details.

-⦁	Given an app is loaded and event element has been expanded
+⦁	Given the user has clicked `show details` on an event element
-⦁	When the user clicks on hide details button
+⦁	When the user clicks `hide details` on the event element
-⦁	Then an event element will collapse to hide its details.
+⦁	Then the event element will close and the user will see the list of collapsed event elements

 ```